What Can It Treat?

 HOOF INJURIES: Over reach, Abscesses, Stone Bruise, Corns, Laminitis or Founder, Thrush, Hot Nail

 All the different structures that go to make up the hoof can be injured either from concussion, trauma, shoeing or nutrition.
 Each form results in its own type of inflammation sometimes with associated infection.
 Cold poultice treatment to the hoof has been a traditional therapy and the spa improves this process in the above injury types.
+Spa treatments are very useful to stopping laminitis.
+In the early stages, spa treatments can greatly improve the chances of preventing a full-blown episode.
+Stopping the disease in its early stages is critical to prevent permeant hoof weakening and further attacks.

 It has also been established that long term cold therapy is effective at staving off laminitis, especially in ill horses at risk.